steenk/tripledollar/README.md

 ## fun

-There are normally not so many functions that you can call on a DOM object during the creation phase, so this is an example where we first place a function with __set__ and then call it with __fun__.
+There are not so many functions that you can call on a DOM object during the creation phase, so this is an example where we first place a function with __set__ and then call it with __fun__.

 ```javascript
     var fun1 = function (delim) {this.textContent = this.textContent.split('').join(delim);};
     document.body.appendChild($$$('h2','tripledollar').set('dash',fun1).fun('dash', '-').css({color:'red'}));
 ```

-The fun function will be a function call within the chain of help functions, and that is the purpose of it.
-Arguments to the function can be added after the name of the function (from version 0.6.0).
+The fun function will be a function call within the chain of help functions, which is its purpose.
+Arguments to the function can be added after the function's name (from version 0.6.0).

 ## evt